 - Each director shall be elected by the vote of a majority of the votes cast with respect to such director.
-A "majority of the votes cast" means that the number of votes cast "for" a director's election exceeds the number of votes cast "against" such director's election (with "abstentions" and "broker non-votes" not counting as either a vote cast "for" or "against" such director's election). - Approval of the ratification of the appointment of the independent registered public accounting firm, the Company's Sixth Amended and Restated 2011 Stock Incentive Plan, the Company's 2020 Employee Stock Purchase Plan, ratification of the amendment to the Company's amended and restated bylaws (our "Bylaws") to designate Delaware as the exclusive forum for certain legal actions, and the non-binding advisory vote on our executive compensation, each requires the affirmative "FOR" vote of a majority of the shares of common stock present in person or represented by proxy and entitled to vote at the meeting.
+A "majority of the votes cast" means that the number of votes cast "for" a director's election exceeds the number of votes cast "against" such director's election (with "abstentions" and "broker non-votes" not counting as either a vote cast "for" or "against" such director's election). - Approval of the ratification of the appointment of the independent registered public accounting firm, the Company's Seventh Amended and Restated 2011 Stock Incentive Plan, and the non-binding advisory vote on our executive compensation, each requires a majority of votes cast.
 The vote on approval of our executive compensation is non-binding on the Company and the Board.
-However, the Compensation Committee, which is responsible for designing and administering the Company's executive compensation programs, values the opinions expressed by our stockholders and will take the outcome of the vote under advisement in evaluating our executive compensation principles, design and practices.
+However, the Compensation and Human Capital Management Committee, which is responsible for designing and administering the Company's executive compensation programs, values the opinions expressed by our stockholders and will take the outcome of the vote under advisement in evaluating our executive compensation principles, design and practices.